SebGrd/spotify-music-app/README.md

 ![image](https://github.com/user-attachments/assets/96595e8e-2f07-43c6-983b-fd86bcac64c7)

 # Music app - A Spotify web player

+> [!WARNING]
+> ***⚠️ This app is still still in development, some core features are missing***

+> [!NOTE]
-***App and Repo are free to use.
-Consider Spotify terms before using any of the content provided here https://developer.spotify.com/terms***
+> App and Repo are free to use.
+Consider Spotify terms before using any of the content provided here https://developer.spotify.com/terms.

+> [!NOTE]
-*This is a side project of mine, don't expect long term support.
+> *This is a side project of mine, don't expect long term support.
 All though i look every issues posted for improvment or bug fixing so feel free to do so.*

-***⚠️ This app is still still in development, some core features are missing***

 ## Description
 Music app is yet another Spotify clone.
 As the time goes, i felt that Spotify was getting bloated with some non-music related content (Podcasts, Audio-books, etc.) and unrelevant Playlist/Albums ads that are quite intrusive.